gdfirth/chip-seq-nextflow-pipeline/README.md

 # chip-seq-nextflow-pipeline
 Custom ChIP-Seq Pipeline built in Nextflow for the Monti Lab

 Takes in 3 technical replicate samples and 1 control sample (`samplesheet.csv`).
-Workflow should be forked and slightly modified to handle different sets.
+Workflow should be forked and slightly modified to handle differently numbered sets.

 ## Project structure (file locations)